-As a preview of the Psalms for Sunday in the month of November, we will be hearing Psalms about trust in God – psalms of residing with God in the place of worship – in the old testament, that was the temple.
-We will also hear a psalm reminding us of God’s keen concern for the poor, followed by one about God’s wonders being “proclaimed” to all the world.
+As a preview of the Psalms for Sunday in the month of November, we heard from Psalms about trust in God – psalms of residing with God in the place of worship – in the old testament, that was the temple.
+We will also heard a psalm reminding us of God’s keen concern for the poor, followed by one about God’s wonders being “proclaimed” to all the world.
 Finally – and appropriately as November winds down – a Psalm of Thanksgiving.
 As part of the preaching of these psalms, November is always the month we encourage the church to begin prayerfully planning for the new year – a time to reflect on what God has given us and how we might be released to be good stewards of all that we are given in gifts, time and treasure.
-In addition to the Psalms speaking to our sense of stewardship, we will have opportunity in the minute for missions, to hear specifically from some of our elders how our ministries will be inspired and needing your support for the coming year.
-We hope that in whatever way you are led to give, that we all know something of what it is to do so joyfully in the Lord this November.
+In addition to the Psalms speaking to our sense of stewardship, we will have opportunity in the Minute for Missions time, to hear specifically from some of our elders on how our ministries will be inspired and needing your support for the coming year.
+We hope that in whatever way you are led to give, that we all know something of what it is to do so joyfully in the Lord.

 121 Days: One to One CHECK THIS OUT!